Loving Thoughts for Mike Eaton

 “Don’t mention anything negative about a design characteristic – stay positive about the benefits of a design feature and you will make your point without criticism.”

-Love and Light to you Mike – may the healthful, healing thoughts you have shared with the world reflect back at you and nurture your recovery.
+Love and Light to you Mike – the healthful, healing thoughts you shared with the world continue to inspire all those you touched.

 Aloha my friend,